adnapibar/ms-research-thesis/README.md

-# Research project - masters thesis
+## Masters Thesis

-This project contains the source code and data of my research project done as part of my masters thesis.
+This repository contains the source code of my thesis and research project done as part of it.
+The aim of the project was to use the VicRoads traffic volume data using the SCATS system for making future predictions.

 The project root directory is structured into following sub-directories.

 - code: This directory contains the code for the project.
 The code mainly consists of individual scripts written in Python, R and MATLAB.